kdeldycke/mail-deduplicate/readme.md

 - Duplicate detection based on cherry-picked and normalized mail headers.
-- Source and deduplicate mails from multiple sources.
+- Fetch mails from multiple sources.
 - Reads and writes to `mbox`, `maildir`, `babyl`, `mh` and `mmdf` formats.
-- Multiple duplicate selection strategies based on size, content, timestamp, file path or random choice.
+- Deduplication strategies based on size, content, timestamp, file path or random choice.
-- Copy, move or delete the resulting set of mails after the deduplication.
+- Copy, move or delete the resulting set of duplicates.
 - Dry-run mode.
 - Protection against false-positives by checking for size and content differences.
+- Supports macOS, Linux and Windows.
+- Shell auto-completion for Bash, Zsh and Fish.

 ## Example